Beng123106/Data-Structures-Complexity-and-Algorithms/README.md

 * Symmetric difference is like the opposite of intersection, to find values that dont overlap
 * set comprehension exists just like list comprehension

+# Dictionary
+* data type that stores a collectiom of (key, value) pairs such that each possible key appears at most one time
+* common operations are aadding, removing, modifying, lookup a value associated with a particular key
+## why are dictionaries useful?
+* our index, called keys, doesnt need to be ordered

+* if you want your item in a special location, you can
+* to create a dictionary you use dict/empty curly braces {}
+*